Office hours and other useful information Following is information about when I am available and how you can contact me:

 World Wide Web: I will maintain a course homepage that will

 contain links to all course handouts for the course.
 The URL for this

 which you may want to save as a bookmark in your web browser.

-Reading schedule and coverage: I am planning on covering at least the first six chapters of the textbook.
-The schedule webpages (one each for the first and second halves of the semester) are available off the course webpage.
-You should check the schedule to find out what we will be covered in a given class period.
-I will expect you to read through the section before coming to class.
-Please note that this schedule will be occasionally updated, and should be understood as being tentative.
+Reading schedule and coverage: I hope to cover at least the first eight chapters of the text.
+You should check the schedule of the readings to find out what we will be covering in a given class period.
+I will expect you to read through the reading before coming to class.
+Please note that this schedule will be perpetually updated.

-Homework: I will be collecting homework approximately once a week.
-Please note that the assignments are due at the beginning of the class period and no late homework will be accepted, except for serious circumstances which are specifically allowed by me.
-I will, however, drop the lowest assignment score.
+Homework: I will generally be collecting homework on Mondays, with perhaps a few exceptions.
+You should check the homework on the homework page I will be maintaining.
+Please note that the assignments are due at the beginning of the class and no late homework will be accepted.
+I will, however, drop the two lowest assignments.

 I expect all written work that you submit to be clear, correct, neat, and in complete sentences.
-I strongly recommend that you keep your homework (and tests) as a resource in studying for future tests.
+Mathematical exposition should be convincing and interesting, and I expect you to strive for these qualities in your work in this course.